cosmos/ibc/papers/2020-05/src/usage-patterns.md

 Although a bit counterintuitive to reason about at first, this pattern has a few notable advantages:

-- It minimises requirements of the host state machine, since the IBC handler need not understand how to call into other modules or store any references to them.
+- It minimises requirements of the host ledger, since the IBC handler need not understand how to call into other modules or store any references to them.
 - It avoids the necessity of managing a module lookup table in the handler state.
 - It avoids the necessity of dealing with module return data or failures.
 If a module does not want to